A Complete Guide To The Laguna Torre Hike

 The gorgeous views of Cerro Torre from Laguna Torre

-Cerro Torre, at the base of which you’ll find Laguna Torre, is hardly the highest mountain in the world (it only reaches 3,128 meters – that’s 10.262 feet), but it easily qualifies as one of the most beautiful ones; not to mention, one of the most difficult ones to conquer with its almost completely vertical walls.
+Cerro Torre, at the base of which you’ll find Laguna Torre El Chaltén, is hardly the highest mountain in the world (it only reaches 3,128 meters—that’s 10,262 feet), but it easily qualifies as one of the most beautiful.
+It is also one of the most difficult ones to conquer with its almost completely vertical walls.

-Nowadays, much like the rest of Patagonia, Cerro Torre is a climbers paradise.
-However, some recent incidents that caused the death of some climbers are a reminder of how unpredictably dangerous this and the neighboring peaks can be.
+Nowadays, much like the rest of Patagonia, Cerro Torre is a climbers’ paradise.
+However, recent incidents that killed some climbers are a reminder of how unpredictably dangerous this and the neighboring peaks can be.

-The good news is that, although climbing Cerro Torre can be a real challenge, you can hike all the way to its base to admire it in all its beauty from Laguna Torre.
+The good news is that, although climbing Cerro Torre can be a real challenge, you can hike all the way to its base to admire it in all its beauty from Laguna Torre (and it’s actually one of my favorite things to do in Argentina).

 hiking to Laguna Torre